 Chippewa Run Natural Area

 On a spring morning, you might hear 20 bird species singing, from the melodious meadow lark to the raucous red-winged blackbird, in this diverse, 110-acre Natural Area.
-Deer and turkey winter in in the old apple orchard; the sand pit is home to a turtle nursery and brook trout live in the stream that runs through the property.
+Deer and turkey winter in the old apple orchard; the sand pit is home to a turtle nursery and brook trout live in the stream that runs through the property.
 The area’s treasured beaver dams have entertained generations of children (although the beaver are no longer around).

-In summer 2007 our stewardship staff and volunteers created a gorgeous 1-mile trail system.
-It leads visitors through and around some of the most interesting and beautiful natural features of this 110-acre property that serves as the “Gateway to Empire.”
+In summer 2007 our stewardship staff and volunteers created a gorgeous 1.5-mile trail system.
+It leads visitors through and around some of the property’s most interesting and beautiful natural features.

 Along the stream corridor are native dogwood, black cherry, ash, maple, and poplar.
 The wildflowers found at Chip Run are among some of nature’s most dramatic: blue flag iris, cardinal flower and water lilies.
 The ecology of this area has changed over time.
 Ten years ago, the land around the stream and pond was submerged and hosted an active beaver community.
 There are few beavers right now, but they may return.
 Meanwhile, enjoy the mallards in the cattail marsh.
 Coyotes cruise this Natural Area too.

 Green herons nest in the pines at the property’s south end.
 These trees were planted in 1953 when pine plantations were widely established to prevent erosion and start the reforestation process.
 The Leelanau Conservancy is currently thinning the trees to convert this mono-culture to a more wildlife-friendly habitat.